Preserved Vehicles

 How it came to a barn in Bedfordshire has yet to be discovered.
 But this is a truly historic part of the SD Freighter story.

-Owner: Maurice McGregor Location: Whiteman Park Car Museum,
+• Location: Whiteman Park Car Museum, Sydney, Australia.

 Following a period as a demonstrator the Freighter was in the service of Folkestone Borough Council until 1946 on refuse collection.
 It then was used as a sewer maintenance vehicle until February 1966.

-This vehicle is now under the care of Malcolm Bates who was responsible for S&D's publicity and photography from 1969.
-It is currently housed at McCreath Taylor's premises in Lisburn, Noryhern Ireland.
+This vehicle is now under the care of Malcolm Bates who was responsible for S&D’s publicity and photography from 1969.
+It is currently housed at McCreath Taylor’s premises in Lisburn, Northern Ireland.

 Photo: Peter Lear.